-Kurt Luchs also writes poetry, which he has published in such outlets as Former People Journal, Into the Void, Minetta Review, Poydras Review, Triggerfish Critical Review, Otis Nebula, Sheila-Na-Gig, Right Hand Pointing, Roanoke Review, Wilderness House Literary Review, Crosswinds Poetry Journal, Grey Sparrow Journal, Noctua Review, Quail Bell Magazine, Antiphon, Light, Phantom Drift, Fjords Review, Verse-Virtual, The Ibis Head Review, Burningword Literary Journal, The Poet’s Billow, and Emrys Journal, among others.
+Kurt Luchs also writes poetry, which he has published in such outlets as Former People Journal, Into the Void, Minetta Review, Poydras Review, Triggerfish Critical Review, Otis Nebula, Sheila-Na-Gig, Right Hand Pointing, Roanoke Review, Wilderness House Literary Review, Crosswinds Poetry Journal, Grey Sparrow Journal, Noctua Review, Quail Bell Magazine, Antiphon, Light, Phantom Drift, Fjords Review, Verse-Virtual, The Ibis Head Review, Burningword Literary Journal, The Poet’s Billow, Emrys Journal, The Sun Magazine, and Clover — A Literary Rag, among others.
 He is preparing to publish his first book of poems, tentatively titled One of These Things Is Not Like the Other.

 In addition, he is currently writing an autobiographical novel with the working title of Honey Street, under the theory that because it’s a novel, no one will be able to sue him.